Analysis of Light Neutrino Exchange and Short-Range Mechanisms in $0\nu\beta\beta$ Decay: Determination of Nuclear Matrix Elements

 In order to evaluate the NMEs we make use of the microscopic interacting boson model (IBM-2) \cite{ARIMA1977205, iac87} which has the advantage that it can be used to all nuclei of interest.
 The interacting boson model has been one of the most successful models in reproducing collective features of the low-lying levels of medium as well as heavy nuclei, and is one of the few models that can be used consistently to all nuclei of interest.
 We have already studied different mechanisms systematically using the microscopic interacting boson model (IBM-2) \cite{Barea:2009zza, barea12, Barea:2013bz, barea13b, kotila14, Barea:2015kwa, Barea:2015zfa} and this study adds the short-range non-standard mechanisms of double beta decay to the list.

 The method of evaluation is discussed in detail in \cite{Barea:2009zza, Barea:2015kwa}.
+We use the interacting boson model with isospin restoration \cite{ Barea:2015kwa} in which isospin is restored by enforcing $M_F^{2\nu} = 0$ as in the Quasi-particle Random Phase Approximation (QRPA) calculations of \cite{Simkovic:2013qiy, Fang:2015zha}.
 Here we briefly mention the logic of the method, which is a mapping of the fermion operator $H$ onto a boson space and its evaluation with bosonic wave functions.
 The mapping \cite{OTSUKA19781} can be done to leading order (LO), next to leading order (NLO), etc..
 In Ref.~\cite{Barea:2009zza} it was shown, by explicit calculations, that NLO terms give, in general, negligible contributions, $\leq1\%$.
 The matrix elements of the mapped operators are then evaluated with realistic wave functions, taken either from the literature, when available, or obtained from a fit to the observed energies and other properties ($B(E2)$ values, quadrupole moments, $B(M1)$ values, magnetic moments, etc.).
 The values of parameters used in the current calculations are given in Appendix~A.

 The single-particle and single-hole energies and strengths of interaction were evaluated and discussed in detail in Ref.~\cite{PhysRevC.94.034320} where the occupancies of the single particle levels were calculated in order to satisfy a twofold goal: to asses the goodness of the single particle energies and check the reliability of the used wave functions.
 Both tests are particularly important in the case of nuclei involved in double beta decay, as they affect the evaluation of the NMEs and then their reliability \cite{eng15}.
 The energies of the single particle levels constitute a very important input for the calculation of the occupancies in the method used in Ref.~\cite{PhysRevC.94.034320}.
 In principle those energies can be considered as input parameters that can be fitted to reproduce the experimental occupancies.
 Instead of fitting, the single particle energies were extracted from experimental data on nuclei with a particle more or one particle less than a shell closure.
 These single particle energy sets were then used to calculate the occupancies of several nuclei of interest in double beta decay.
 Finally, the results were compared with other theoretical calculations and experimental occupancies, when available, and good correspondence was obtained.
 As part of the calculation single particle energies for several major shells were updated to values given in Appendix~B.